-Also in film, Jones had been an acting support to more than a few big names in Hollywood and beyond, with films with American actors Clint Eastwood, Nicolas Cage, John Hurt and Charlton Heston to his credit.
-As a character actor he often starred with actors and actresses more than once during his prolific career, with these famous stars including Lesley Anne Down, Anthony Hopkins and Ian McShane.
+Also in film, Jones had been acting support to more than a few big names in Hollywood and beyond, with films with American actors Clint Eastwood, Nicolas Cage, John Hurt and Charlton Heston to his credit.
+As a character actor, he often starred with actors and actresses more than once during his prolific career, with these famous stars including Lesley Anne Down, Anthony Hopkins and Ian McShane.
 Jones also filmed Ladies in Lavender (2004) with Judi Dench and Maggie Smith.
 Of his role with these two great Dames, IMDb stated he was reported to say;

 Piss-poor part, but I’ll do it because I’m in love with Judi Dench.

 More recently my Darlin Husband and I spotted him in an all-star cast including Olivia De Havilland, Lesley Anne Down and Bill Bixby.
 This, as he starred as a bumbling police constable in the Agatha Christie whodunnit, Murder is Easy (1982).
 Other roles from the eighties, my ultra observant (and often more character actor aware) Darlin Husband remembered him in included Krull (1983) and Dune (1984).

-Juggernaut (1974) or Terror on the Britannic – as it’s also known – was a a timeless British disaster film with a cast including Richard Harris, Anthony Hopkins (jones also worked with him in All Creatures Great and Small the following year), Omar Sharif, Shirley Knight, Simon MacCorkindale and Roy Kinnear.
+Juggernaut (1974) or Terror on the Britannic – as it’s also known – was a timeless British disaster film with a cast including Richard Harris, Anthony Hopkins (Jones also worked with him in All Creatures Great and Small the following year), Omar Sharif, Shirley Knight, Simon MacCorkindale and Roy Kinnear.

 Jones has a crucial role in this film as Sidney Buckland, a bomb disposal officer who gives some helpful advice to the powers that be.
 But to tell you more on this film and the plot would venture into spoilers.
 However, I will say it’s the police headed by Anthony Hopkins and always wonderful Richard Harris to the rescue.

 The Man Who Haunted Himself (1974)